Master of Music in Film Composition

 We are excited to announce the introduction of a new Low-Residency option for our Master of Music in Film Composition program!

-This option allows students to attend and participate in live classes remotely and then join us in Seattle for 1-2 week residencies during the school year for recording sessions and workshops.
+This option allows students to attend and participate in live classes remotely and then join us in Seattle for a series of 1-2 week residencies during the school year for recording sessions and workshops.

 Low-Residency and On-Campus students attend all classes together as one hybrid cohort.